wangkaifang9527/learngit/readme.txt

 Git is a disributed  version control system.
-Git is free software.
+Git is free software disributed under the GPL.